 The maximum amount of the offset is the amount of the FDT liability.
-However, this is reduced where an entity has, directly or indirectly, made a franked distribution, and the deficit attributable to franking debits that arose in the franking account under items 1, 2, 3, 5 and 6 of the table in section 205-30 of the ITAA 1997 is greater than 10% of the total credits that arose in the franking account for the year.
+However, this is reduced where an entity has, directly or indirectly, made a franked distribution, and the deficit is, at least in part, attributable to franking debits that arose in the franking account under items 1, 2, 3, 5 and 6 of the table in section 205-30 of the ITAA 1997 (but not item 2 alone) and that part is greater than 10% of the total credits that arose in the franking account for the year.
 This is called the 'FDT offset reduction rule'.

-For certain late balancing entities, the year is the 12-month period ending on 30 June - note that special provisions apply to these entities which may affect the calculation of the offset.
-See the fact sheet Simplified imputation: FDT offset for late balancers for more information.
+For certain late balancing entities, the year is the 12-month period ending on 30 June.
+Special provisions apply to these entities, which may affect the calculation of the offset.

-Where the offset reduction rule applies, the tax offset is reduced by an amount equal to 30% of the portion of the deficit attributable to items 1, 2, 3, 5 and 6 franking debits (see the table in the next column).
+Where the offset reduction rule applies, the tax offset is reduced by an amount equal to 30% of the portion of the deficit attributable to items 1, 2, 3, 5 and 6 franking debits (see the table on the next page).